andgordio/mockupless/docs/Courses/LayoutBasics/Positioning/nesting-and-overflow.md

 1. Create a new pen.
 In CSS, apply `margin: 0` to the `body` tag.
 2. In HTML, create a flex parent container.
 Make it full-screen using `height: 100vh`.
 3. Paste the result of the task in the [flex: 1 article](./flex-1.md#centered-title) as the first child of the flex container.
 You can also use the code from [prototype from the article](https://codepen.io/andgordy/pen/XweGaL?editors=1000).
-4. Create another child container with blue background.
+4. Create another child container with a blue background.
 Apply `flex: 1` to it.
 You should be able to see in the Preview that this container takes all the available space:

 <iframe height="383" style="width: 100%;" scrolling="no" title="Flex—overflow—Task 1.1, step 1" src="//codepen.io/andgordy/embed/PvOqQP/?height=383&theme-id=36403&default-tab=result" frameborder="no" allowtransparency="true" allowfullscreen="true">
   See the Pen <a href='https://codepen.io/andgordy/pen/PvOqQP/'>Flex—overflow—Task 1.1, step 1</a> by And Gordy